RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/CinemaVoucher.md

 #### Learning Activities

 1) get an understanding of the problem
-2) get an idea for the adaptation toward a similar cinema voucher
+2) get an idea for the adaptation towards a similar cinema voucher
 3) implement the program
 4) run and test the new program
 5) compare the solution with an other student